 Native from California to Alaska and Montana, Idaho, and South Dakota.
-Most common fern of Western forests.
-To 2–4 ft. high and wide.
+This is the most common fern of Western forests.
+Grows to 2–4 ft. tall and wide.
 Leathery, lustrous dark green fronds are erect, then spreading.
 Each leaflet is dagger shaped, with toothed edges and a base that looks rather like a sword hilt.
 Old plants may have 75–100 fronds.
 Long lasting when cut for arrangements.
 Established plants get by with reduced moisture.

 Native from California to Alaska and Montana, Idaho, and South Dakota.
-Most common fern of...
+This is the most common fern of...

 Native from Europe to Asia Minor, this birch has a delicate, lacy appearance, with upright main branch...